In this life (so far), I have had a variety of experiences. That knowledge has been both professional and personal. I write from that basis.

-- Replacing: If you replace the offending plank after sanding the entire floor, you'll now have a slat that's slightly thicker than the rest of the floor, so bear this in mind as your are trying to remove the burn or other stain.
+- Replacing: If you replace the offending plank after sanding the entire floor, you'll now have a slat that's slightly thicker than the rest of the floor, so bear this in mind as you are trying to remove the burn or other stain.

-Removing Floor Paint
+How to Remove Floor Paint

 There are all sorts of solvents for removing paint these days, but they come with their own built-in problems.
 If you do use a solvent, you'll also have to remove any traces of the solvent.
 This alone could cause a delay in finishing your floor as you wait for the solvent remover to dry.